 Finca Monteblanco is located in the San Adolfo municipality above Pitalito.
 It's a family farm managed by Rodrigo Sanchez in the tradition of coffee cultivation that began with his grandfather.
 Monteblanco’s 18 hectares sit on the crest of a hill, with the wetmill and drying facilities at the top and slopes of coffee planted below.

 In 2002, Rodrigo participated in a local program teaching children of coffee producers to cup.
 Before that, he and his family had never considered coffee in terms of cup profile.
 By learning to differentiate profiles, he, his father, and grandfather were able to make the connections between the farming techniques they applied and coffee’s attributes in the cup.

 At this time, Rodrigo also began to learn about cupping competitions that evaluate the best lots from farms in a region.
 He noticed that farms would win one year and then never again, so he decided to investigate how to produce quality coffee consistently.
 This led him to explore the trees planted on Monteblanco, where he discovered various varieties his grandfather had planted in the 1980’s.
-One of these varieties is Purple Caturra, a type of Caturra whose cherries ripen to a deep purple color.

 All cherries harvested are measured for degrees Brix.
 Based on sugar content indicated, the team at Aromas del Sur, the umbrella group of Monteblanco, Progreso, and La Loma farms, then designates which processing method is appropriate.

 Rodrigo is proud that he, his wife Claudia Samboni, farm manager Don Gerardo, and the team that works in the fields and at the mill have reached the goal of achieving consistent quality.
 By applying an ethic of rigorous monitoring, planning, and management of each stage of production and processing, all coffees from Monteblanco showcase their full potential.